Skip to main content

 Updated this week

-ACH is an electronic method used to transfer funds between US banks — commonly used for direct deposits, bill payments, and business disbursements.
+It’s commonly used for direct deposits, bill payments, and business disbursements.

 When will the recipient receive the funds?

-Same-Day ACH Transfers
+Same-Day ACH transfers

 Transfer Initiated By (ET)